ivanszeto11/osTicket-Ticket-Lifecycle/README.md

 Let's sign out of the John Doe account and log in to Jane Doe's account.
 We will see Ken's ticket in the ticket queue since Jane is in the SysAdmins department.

-Now we will go through the Assignment and Investigation stage of the ticket lifecycle.
 We have been assigned the ticket as Jane, and we will look into the cause of the issue.
 Since the entire online banking system is down, we should check the server that hosts the website.
 Let's say we check the server and find that it is unresponsive.
 We should restart the server to clear the memory and terminate any hung processes, and see if that fixes the issue.

+### Resolution

 <p align="center">
   <img width="933" height="613" alt="osticket-support-14" src="https://github.com/user-attachments/assets/c1b7010f-dc1d-4519-96fe-d70f1b16f76a" />